 Mold Doesn’t Like Essential Oils

-Clove, Cinnamon, Peppermint, Lemon, and Rosemary (See Combat Diffuser Blend 5-Pack) bare some of the most powerful essential oils against mold and bacteria.
+Clove, Lemon, Cinnamon, Eucalyptus, and Rosemary (See Combat Diffuser Blend 5-Pack) bare some of the most powerful essential oils against mold and bacteria.
 One study from the Internet Journal of Microbiology found clove oil to be powerful against such bacteria as Staphylococcus and Aspergillus.
 Melaleuca, tea tree, lavender, peppermint, and thyme showed the strongest killing power against MRSA antibiotic resistant bacteria according to studies at the Western Infirmary, Glasgow, UK.

 Mold spores are everywhere, and they multiply quickly when exposed to water.
 Keeping mold in check first starts with getting your home dried out and keeping it that way.
 For any flood damage, contact a professional first for clean-up.
 Mold and mildew breed anywhere there is moisture, so it is important to have your home cleaned up quickly and properly.